I am an organizational freak.

 Or maybe it’s the desk near the door.
 SOMEwhere that everyone can put things as they come in and leave the house.
 My ex-husband used to lose his wallet and keys ALL THE TIME.
 It was beyond annoying.

 I have a hook on the wall for keys, a little clock shelf for cell phones, purses, wallets, etc. We keep our shoes by the door to the garage and coats in the office.
 Everything is there by a door and easy to get to.

 Habit #12: One item, two purposes

 I needed a stand up mirror when I moved, but looking around all the mirrors were $100-$200.
 I happened to see this one at a Tuesday Morning store while shopping and I absolutely loved it and knew it was for me, but it was $100 in the store and it was a store display.
 So, I looked online for a new one and found one on Amazon.

 Bought it and it was super easy to put together and even has a lock to keep kids and burglars out (not that my jewelry is worth anything; it’s more decorative pieces).
 Now all my jewelry is stored in one place inside the mirror, completely out of the way and a total space saver!

 Implementing these 12 habits will make your home run so much smoother!
 You will have a much more organized home, less stress, less fighting, less losing stuff!

 Related: Organizing your home can be so difficult.
-You have no idea where to begin or how to organize your home room by room in a way that makes sense.
+You have no idea where to start or how to organize your home room by room in a way that makes sense.
 This organizing essentials guide is the perfect solution.
-With real life advice, this go-to guide covers almost everything you own!
+With real life advice and hacks, this go-to guide covers almost everything you own!
 Get started now and say goodbye to clutter forever!